BimsaraS99/Image_Processing_Bootcamp/Module-7/README.md

 - Robotics: Determining edges in real-time for navigation.
 - Quality Control: Identifying straight-line defects in manufacturing.
 - Vision Systems: Detecting boundaries in images for further processing.

-### Conclusion
-Detecting an edge and computing its equation without the Hough Transform is a straightforward yet effective approach in many scenarios.
-By following the outlined steps, you can easily achieve this using basic image processing and linear regression techniques.

----

-Let me know if you’d like any further customization or if you need additional examples!